sarahharkins7/git_tutorial/README.md

 # Git Tutorial in Math 682
-practing making repositories, committing, and pushing to GitHub
+practicing making repositories, committing, and pushing to GitHub (making changes)

 - list
 - of
 - things
 - etc.